Sangavi-22/UpdatedShoppingManagementSystem/README.md

 # UpdatedShoppingManagementSystem

 This repository is an updated version of the previous repository Shopping Management System.
 Here I have made some changes in the implementation of MVC architecture.
+The data collected will be stored and retreived from files.

 In this shopping management system, there are four users namely : Sellers, Customers, Guest users and the Admin.